When it comes to hiring Campaign Managers, do you go with geek or chic? The answer I’m afraid is that chameleon creature between the two.

 Here’s a quick checklist of things to look for in a great Campaign Manager.

 Campaign Managers are not administrators or project managers, they are campaign experts and while their primary job is to get campaigns out the door on time and error free, they are also there to refine and improve said campaigns.
 They must have the knowledge and confidence to make suggestions, let the company or clients know when their targeting is off and push the teams around them to test, design and build the best possible campaigns.

-At Purple Square our consultants have a wealth of experience in the implementation and best practice use of IBM Marketing technologies, campaign management practices and campaign execution, if you’re looking to augment your marketing team; to improve and enhance their skills using IBM Campaign, Marketing Operations, Interact or Watson Campaign Automation, or if you need to plug a resource gap or spike in activity for a while, please contact us on email@example.com.
+At Purple Square our consultants have a wealth of experience in the implementation and best practice use of Marketing Automation technologies, campaign management practices and campaign execution, if you’re looking to augment your marketing team; to improve and enhance their skills using Acoustic Marketing Platform, Adobe Experience Cloud, HCL Software Marketing Suite or Salesforce Marketing Cloud, or if you need to plug a resource gap or spike in activity for a while, please contact us on email@example.com.

 Good luck with your next hire!

 In the second part of this Gen Z series, I look at digital dancing and why your stores are...

 A/B Testing, also known as Split Testing, is a method of comparing two variants of the same communic...